igaurab/flaskx_mongoengine_jwt_boilerplate/README.md

 > This is hugely inspired by [Flask Restplus Boilerplate by Cosmic-byte](https://github.com/cosmic-byte/flask-restplus-boilerplate)

+Most of the code is copied from the repo above, I have only made few minor changes for it to work well with mongoengine.
+All credits goes to [cosmic-byte](https://github.com/cosmic-byte/)

 ### Includes:

 1. [Flask Restx](https://github.com/python-restx/flask-restx) for designing restful api